chepsi/anime-app/README.md

 * Workflows

-- The app has a (github action workflow)[https://github.com/chepsi/anime-app/actions] to run tests and build the application once there is a pr created to the main branch
+- The app has a (GitHub action workflow)[https://github.com/chepsi/anime-app/actions] to run tests and build the application once there is a PR created to the main branch

 # Architecture